 Please take consent seriously.
 All universities work hard to provide a safe and enjoyable environment for students, especially during freshers’ week, and we want you to have a great time.
 You may well be partying, meeting new people, enjoying a drink.
 When alcohol is involved, there can be occasions when you need to think about how your actions (or inactions) matter, and how others might be affected.

 Alcohol and other intoxicants

-The Crown Prosecution Service guidance about consent in the Sexual Offences Act 2003 explains the issues and specifically addresses “voluntary intoxication” as one of the factors that can diminish the capacity to make choices – and therefore, make consent impossible.
+This Crown Prosecution Service guidance explains the issues and specifically addresses “voluntary intoxication” as one of the factors that can diminish the capacity to make choices – and therefore, make consent impossible.
 The capacity to consent can evaporate well before someone is drunk or intoxicated enough to lose consciousness.